fbpx

 It turns out the UK probate system has vulnerabilities that these criminals exploit.
 Key factors enabling the scam include:

-Fraudsters exploit the public Bona Vacantia register of unclaimed estates to find valuable ones and forge wills for the deceased.
+Fraudsters exploit the public Bona Vacantia register of unclaimed estates to find valuable ones and create fraudulent Wills for the deceased.
 They name themselves or accomplices as beneficiaries, using publicly available assets information to create plausible stories.

 • Digitisation and Lack of Oversight